reykeem/precourse-part-3/README.md

 ## Style guide

-As always, we will push you here at Codesmith to continue following the [Airbnb styleguide](https://github.com/airbnb/javascript), a comprehensive and opinionated styleguide for JavaScript.
-As you work the curriculum, try following the Airbnb styleguide as much as you can.
+As always, we will push you here at Codesmith to continue following the custom Codesmith styleguide (don't forget to `npm install`!).
+As you work the curriculum, try following the styleguide as much as you can.
 The more you follow it, the more professional your code will look.

 ## Instructions For The Precourse Challenges: